Sta-ces/wp-odoo-leads/README.md

 # WP Odoo Leads
 It will connect your WordPress form with your Odoo ERP and create a lead on it.

+---
+Not working, because need more developers' help.